ministryofjustice/bichard7-next-core/docs/architecture/adrs/0002-use-dto.md

 ## Consequences

 - It's more complex than just using the Database Record
+- It's more secure than sending out raw database records into the UI
 - You have to be disciplined in it's use and following the architectural pattern